 Yes, you can cook carrots straight from frozen, but I find it takes a lot longer since they are wet and you need more time to draw out the moisture and crisp up.

 For 2 pounds of frozen carrots, it takes 35-40 minutes (depending on their size how and crispy you like them).
-If using less, you won’t need as much time.
+If you use less, you won’t need as much time.

 I prefer using fresh carrots for this recipe if possible.